 Formal menswear at this time had evolved to a standard three pieces: a coat, waistcoat, and breeches.
 Bright colored silks and velvets, rich silk embroidery, and sequin and paste jewel embellishments were not simply the mark of the male peacock - they were considered signs of wealth, power, and station, and they were required for evening wear and appearances at Court.
 The most skilled embroiderers were based in Paris, and the beauty and precision of their handiwork has never been rivaled.

-here and here) making a fashion statement.
+The coat and waistcoat were the primary canvas for embroidered designs, with even the buttons (see here and here) making a fashion statement.
 The designs were embroidered on flat pieces by professional embroiderers, with the pieces then being made up into garments by tailors.
 These embroidered samples must have helped a gentleman make his choices, matching patterns, colors, fabrics, and degree of ornamentation.
 (Examples of finished garments here and here.)

 There were a couple of the flat embroidered garments that had never been made up in the exhibition, as well as a copy of 1770's L'Art du Bordeur by Charles Germain de Saint-Aubin c.1786, and a French scrapbook of designs that was probably a record of one shop's output, with each design numbered.